eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/dds-cxx-hello-world-subscriber-source-code.md

 ```

-The SampleInfo (`info`) will tell whether the data we are taking is _Valid_ or _Invalid_.
+The SampleInfo (`info`) tells us whether the data we are taking is _Valid_ or _Invalid_.
 Valid data means that it contains the payload provided by the publishing application.
-Invalid data means, that we are rather reading the DDS state of data Instance.
-The state of a data instance can be for instance `DISPOSED` by the writer or it is `NOT_ALIVE` anymore, which could happen for instance the publisher application terminates while the subscriber is still active.
-In this case the sample will not be considered as Valid, and its sample `info.valid()` field will be False.
+Invalid data means, that we are reading the DDS state of data Instance.
+The state of a data instance can be `DISPOSED` by the writer or it is `NOT_ALIVE` anymore, which could happen if the publisher application terminates while the subscriber is still active.
+In this case the sample is not considered Valid, and its sample `info.valid()` field is False.

 ```
 if (info.valid())